 “Could you please tell us why you gave a score of <Insert Score>?”

 Tip!
-You can use Logic Jump to customize the follow-up question based on the score.
+You can use Logic to customize the follow-up question based on the score.
 At Typeform we set up 3 different follow-up questions for Promoters, Passives, and Detractors.
-Once you collect all the submissions, you will be able to analyze your rating scale score and the qualitative feedback in your General Report.
+Once you collect all the submissions, you will be able to analyze your rating scale score and the qualitative feedback in your responses report.

 Alternatively, you can use our ready-made rating scale score template.